wtmitchell/tradgames/README.md

     <dt>BEGIN BREAKTHROUGH player1 player2</dt>
     <dd>Starts a game using with player1 starting first.
 The names player1 and player2 will be replaced with the names provided to the server with the #name command.</dd>
     <dt>FINAL winner BEATS loser</dt>
     <dd>Declares the game over with the winner and loser specified.
-As with BEGIN, the names declared by the #name command will be used in player of winner and loser.</dd>
+As with BEGIN, the names declared by the #name command will be used in place of winner and loser.</dd>
 </d>

 During the game, there is only one valid command to send: